This post may contain affiliate links. Please see my disclosure policy for details.

 I love how Bristol supports its independent businesses, helping them to thrive and there are plenty to choose from here which makes it such a unique shopping experience!

-From Weber & Trings (SO Harry Potter!) that sells a different type of potion in their off-licence, to a stamp shop, Karen Reilly’s Bridal Wear and Trevor Jones’ Brass & Woodwind; there are lots to choose from.
+From Weber & Trings (SO Harry Potter!) that sells a different type of potion in their off-license, to a stamp shop, Karen Reilly’s Bridal Wear, and Trevor Jones’ Brass & Woodwind; there are lots to choose from.

 5. Watch a 20th century flick